joshuagryphon/plastid/docs/source/tour.rst

 For further information, see:

-  - The module documentation for :py:mod:`~yeti.genomics.genome_array`
+  - The module documentation for :py:mod:`~plastid.genomics.genome_array`

   - In-depth discussion of :doc:`mapping rules <concepts/mapping_rules>`